 You may also have one or more receiver elements, indicating non-activities that should be triggered under certain conditions, such as when an SMS message comes in.
-These are called broadcast receivers and are described mid-way through the book.

 You may have one or more provider elements, indicating content providers - components that supply data to your activities and, with your permission, other activities in other applications on the device.
 These wrap up databases or other data stores into a single API that any application can use.
-Later, we'll see how to create content providers and how to use content providers that you or others create.

 Finally, you may have one or more service elements, describing services - long-running pieces of code that can operate independent of any activity.
 The quintessential example is the MP3 player, where you want the music to keep playing even if the user pops open other activities and the MP3 player's user interface is "misplaced".
-Two chapters later in the book cover how to create and use services.